Wemyss Bay Ferry - Inverclyde

 just a little south of Dunoon.

-On the other hand, it's pretty standard weather for the Clyde coast.
+It's pretty standard weather for the Clyde coast.

-This is the station at the pier-head.
+The station at the pier-head.

 As you can see it's got curved platforms, a curved roof and a curved frontage.